-Subversify is a magazine that provides alternative perspectives to mainstream media.
-Our content features commentary, fiction, reviews, cynicism and just about anything else that disrupts brain waves, goes thump in the night or that causes ripples in the smooth flowing media stream.
+We are neither Right nor Left, nor “Centrist”, but are exploring the TRUE meaning of “progressive” values in an age where so much war propaganda is floating around the Internet.
+Our content features news, history, commentary, fiction, reviews, cynicism and just about anything else that disrupts brain waves or causes ripples in the smooth flowing media stream.

 “Some great perversity of nature decided to give me a tune completely out of keeping with the general symphony; possibly from the moment of conception.
 I learned to read and speak almost simultaneously.
 The blurred and muffled world I heard through my first five years of random nerve loss deafness suddenly came alive with the clarity of how those words sounded on paper.
 I had been liberated for communications.
 I decided there was nothing more wonderful than writing.
 It was easier to write than carefully modulate my speech for correct pronunciation, and it was easier to read than patiently follow the movements of people’s lips to learn what they were saying.
 It was during that dawning time period, while I slowly made the connection that there weren’t that many other people who heard the way I did, halfway between sound and music, half in deafness, that I began to understand that the tune I was following wasn’t quite the same as that of my classmates.
 I was just a little different.